kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 ---

-The Parquet format is designed to efficiently store large datasets and is the defacto standard today.
+The Parquet format efficiently stores large datasets and is the defacto standard today.
 There are additional features that enable high performance when analyzing data in Parquet files... but that's a post for another day.
 If you're a nerd like me who likes to have a good time, go [read the docs](https://parquet.apache.org/docs/overview/).

-Is your cloud storage bill too high due to the mass of Parquet files?
+Is your cloud storage bill too high due to the pile of Parquet files?
 Do you need help optimizing your data lake?
 [Call me](https://kpdata.dev/).
 My trash truck is ready to clear your digital neighborhood.

 <script src="https://d3js.org/d3.v7.min.js"></script>